Table of Contents

-When it comes to how customers interact with ecommerce brands, packaging is by far one of the most ubiquitous elements.
-It’s a necessary part of getting your goods from A to B securely, but has much wider consequences than just your business.
+When it comes to customers interacting with ecommerce brands, packaging is one of the most frequently encountered elements.
+It’s a necessary part of getting your goods from Point A to Point B securely, but has much wider consequences than just your business.

 What is eco-friendly packaging?

-Eco-friendly packaging refers to designs and materials chosen to minimize its impact on the environment.
+Eco-friendly packaging refers to designs and materials chosen in boxes, mailers, and other packing supplies to minimize their impact on the environment.
 This can vary depending on the industry, but usually takes the following into consideration:

 - Minimizes waste